anbox-cloud/discourse-docs/howto/port/install-as-system-app.md

   --package-name=<package_name>
 ```

-The values of the `package_name` and the `permissions` parameters must match the ones defined in the `AndroidManifest.xml` file of the Android project.
+The values of the `package-name` and the `permissions` parameters must match the ones defined in the `AndroidManifest.xml` file of the Android project.
 If the app requires access to hidden Android APIs to function, add the `--access-hidden-api` parameter to the above command.
 Use `aam install-system-app --help` for details about this command.

 The final layout of the addon should look as follows: